2362201/DSA-from-Reels/README.md

 # 🧠 Reel Reasoner – Solve Reels Like a Coder

-A unique project that converts viral reels (like “Who is dead?” or “Who stole the diamond?”) into structured DSA logic (Trees, DP, Graphs, etc.) using a custom DSL (Domain-Specific Language) parser.
+A unique project that converts viral reels (like “Who is dead?” or “Who stole the diamond?”) into structured DSA logic (Trees, DP, Graphs, etc.) using a custom DSA (Data Structures and Algorithms ) .

 ## 🔧 Technologies
 - C++ / Python